Recommendation letters play an essential role during the graduate school application process.

 Your graduate school recommendation letter helps the admissions committee get to know you better.

 Although most schools tend to use a holistic approach to determine who will make a good candidate for their programs, the recommendation letter is important because it is the only part of the application that does not come from the applicant.

 This makes it a credible source for validating your own summary of your character, as well as helping to confirm the impressions that the committee has formed based on the evidence provided in your overall application.

 In some cases, you will have the option to either preview the letter (and send it yourself) or have your referrer send it to the school directly in a sealed envelope.
 You can show that you are confident about your reputation by waiving your right to view the letter.
-The admissions office will recognize your positive attitude and infer a strong relationship between you and the person who has sent your letter.
+The admissions office will recognize your positive attitude.
+Plus, they will infer a strong relationship between you and the person who has sent your letter.

 However, this means that you need to be completely confident about the people you choose to write your letter.
-If you waive your right to view your letter and it is not as strong as you would have hoped, this can hurt you more than seeing it first and declining to include it with your application.
-Sometimes, it is simply more helpful to read the letter and politely ask someone else if it is not everything you need to bring you closer to your academic goals.
+If you waive your right to view your letter, and it is not as strong as you would have hoped, this can hurt you more than seeing it first and declining to include it with your application.
+Sometimes, it is simply more helpful to read the letter.
+Then, you can politely ask someone else if it is not everything you need to bring you closer to your academic goals.

 Next Steps: Watch the Free Webinar!

 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of World Education Services (WES).